 Researchers thought that the various structures and organs inside cells float around in the cytoplasm (an open sea).
-Scientist thought signals telling the cell what to do were transmitted in waves.
-The waves’ frequency was the important part of the message.
+Scientists thought signals telling the cell what to do were transmitted in waves.
+The waves’ frequency was an important part of the message.

 The localized signals take charge of orchestrating the activities of the cells like instructing the muscle cells to contract or relax.
 The signals get to the genetic material at the cell’s heart, known as the nucleus.
 They instruct minute changes in structure releasing specific genes to express them.

 The changes in the gene expression alter the behavior of the cell further.
 When the cell moves from a steady state to a growth phase, the web gets reconfigured completely.
 This is so that it can transmit signals which switch on genes necessary for growth.

 Researchers say that understanding the code controlling this wiring system can help understand diseases like cancer and pulmonary hypertension.
 It could also open up new treatment opportunities one day.

 The researchers made their findings by studying the movement of charged calcium molecules inside cells.
 These are the key messages carrying instructions inside cells.
 They used high-powered microscopes to observe the wiring network.
 They also used computing techniques just like the ones that enabled the first obtainable image of a black hole.